 This film is not currently playing on MUBI but 30 other great films are.
 See what's now showing

 An outlier that, for the most part, benefits from having relative autonomy from the rest of Marvel Studios' serialized world-building.
 As a result, it felt less like bloated television finale, and refreshingly, more like like the '90s, action-comedy, family films from Disney I grew up on as a kid.
 It also proves to me that for Marvel, smaller is better (no pun intended).

 With a shell of a story, ANT MAN relies on the charms of its actors and its groovy macro cinematography to suck you in.
 Paul Rudd's "coming of age" as a father and the parallel with his mentor/boss Hank Pym (Michael Douglas) is on the nose, but it's just emotionally resonant enough to carry the film.
-Although there are small laughs along the way, I was surprised that the film could have but didn't go for bigger ones.
+Although there are many well-earned giggles, I was surprised that the film could've but didn't go for bigger laughs.

 Exhibit B alongside "Guardians" that Marvel is at their best when providing light but idiosyncratic comic book entertainment.
 There's no denying that the most inventive bits here are likely holdovers from Edgar Wright's draft (The Cure's "Plainsong," anyone?), but Paul Rudd turns up the charm and the film links to "Avengers" continuity without feeling convoluted.
 This may be summer 2015's most pleasant surprise.

 Ant-Man is yet another bog-standard MCU film; it's somewhat fun, yet suffers from the lack of a compelling villain.
 In this case Wright's script gets to shine even if his particular style of visual comedy is absent (obviously).
 Hence, it looks different by the nature of its hero's powers of size reduction, but it's not very cinematically inventive in using this or in any other way.